Unfortunately tactical nuclear weapons are needed to deter superpower navies

 Ideally multiple sources could be used.

-Limiting fallout with fusion
+Limiting fallout

-The plan should be to detonate the device well above the targeted hostile ship to minimize fireball interaction with the sea surface as that creates fall-out.
+The plan should be to detonate the device well ABOVE the targeted hostile ship to minimize fireball interaction with the sea surface as that creates fall-out.

 See also: Just How Radioactive Are Low-Yield Nuclear Weapons?
 (The War Zone)